DanielThurau/ColorSplashPhotoRetrieval/README.md

 ## Description

-ColorSplashPhotoRetrieval (CSPR) is a single component of the overarching ColorSplash web application that can be found at https://thurau.io/colorsplash/.
+ColorSplashPhotoRetrieval (CSPR) is a component of the overarching ColorSplash web application that can be found at https://thurau.io/colorsplash/.
 ColorSplash allows users to browse royalty free images that have colors within a certain Euclidean distance of a provided HEX code.
-CSPR runs in a NodeJS-14.x AWS Lambda and uses the [Unsplash API](https://unsplash.com/documentation) to list royalty free images and stores them in an S3 bucket for later processing.
+CSPR runs in a NodeJS-14.x AWS Lambda runtime and uses the [Unsplash API](https://unsplash.com/documentation) to list royalty free images and stores them in an S3 bucket for later processing.
 CSPR runs asynchronously within the larger application context via CloudWatch Events.

 You can see other components of this project in the following Github repos